samply/blaze/docs/tooling.md

 Blazectl is most suitable to upload transaction bundles to Blaze.

-Download of the latest release: [blazectl v0.3.0](https://github.com/samply/blazectl/releases/tag/v0.3.0)
+Download of the latest release: [blazectl](https://github.com/samply/blazectl)

 ## Synthea Patient Generator